guanhong-tan/AAI3001_Final_Project/README.md

 This project, developed as part of the AAI3001 module, focuses on detecting and classifying recyclable materials using machine learning techniques.
 The goal is to create a web and mobile-friendly scanning interface that identifies various types of recyclable materials, contributing to sustainability and environmental awareness.

 # Key Features

-Material Detection and Classification: Identifies recyclable materials such as glass, paper, cardboard, metal, and plastic.
+# Material Detection and Classification: Identifies recyclable materials such as glass, paper, cloths, metal and plastic.

-Stakeholder Focus: Designed to assist public waste collectors, recycling companies, households, government agencies, and educational institutions.
+# Stakeholder Focus: Designed to assist public waste collectors, recycling companies, households, government agencies, and educational institutions.

-Scalable Solution: Initially targets small items with potential to expand for larger items.
+# Scalable Solution: Initially targets small items with potential to expand for larger items.